flutter/website/src/content/get-started/fwe/layout.md

-Because Flutter is used to create mobile, tablet, desktop, _and_ web apps, it’s likely you’ll need to adjust your application to behave differently depending on things like screen size or input device.
+Because Flutter is used to create mobile, tablet, desktop, _and_ web apps, it's likely you'll need to adjust your application to behave differently depending on things like screen size or input device.
 This is referred to as making an app